Some notes about our products:

 We are advised that current research confirms the inclusion of both organic and inorganic selenium in our supplements is beneficial.

 Vitamin E: together with selenium, as an antioxidant, plays a major role in cellular function and health.
 See a January 2018 issue of Canadian Horse Journal for a complete discussion of the current understanding of it’s importance.
 (Nutritionist Shelagh Niblock author).

 VitaminB’s: yes, the horse does manufacture these in the hind gut, but it’s our opinion that a good complete mineral should contain supplemental sources for immediate availability for stressed horses or those with a compromised intake.
 One of these days our request for adding Biotin to our products is expected to receive CFIA approval!

 Salt: you must feed salt in addition.

 Calcium & Phosphorus: not all such supplements contain these macro minerals.
-These minerals are provided in tandem in a ratio intended to assure that calcium is not pulled from elsewhere in the body (eg bones).
+These minerals are provided together in a ratio intended to assure that calcium is not pulled from elsewhere in the body (eg bones).
 Their primary purpose is for bone health/development.
 Phosphorus, unfortunately, is bitter; this is softened in “Dr. Reed’s” by the addition of a little molasses and flavoring.
 If your feeding plan is a minimal grain/no grain diet be sure of the ratio of Ca:P – especially if you are feeding alfalfa.
 Our ratio is 1.3:1 which allows for some added Ca from forage.
 NRC suggests 1.66:1.
 A high Ca would require grain to balance.